-Mr. Taylor, age 49, was appointed Chairman and Chief Executive Officer in September 1995 of AIA Services Corporation, an insurance holding company and insurance agency with operations throughout the United States.
+Mr. Taylor, age 50, has been Chairman and Chief Executive Officer since 1995 of AIA Services Corporation, an insurance holding company and insurance agency with operations throughout the United States.
 Prior to that time, Mr. Taylor served as President of AIA Services and was its Chief Operating Officer.
-Mr. Taylor is also Chairman of the Board of Great Fidelity Life Insurance Company of Fort Wayne, Indiana.
 In addition, he is a member of the Board of Directors of Pacific Empire Communications Corporation of Lewiston, Idaho, a member of the Board of Trustees of The Idaho Heritage Trust, and a member of the State of Idaho Endowment Fund Investment Board.

-DANTEL J. ZALOUDEK\
+DANIEL J. ZALOUDEK

-Mr. Zaloudek, age 53, is President and Chief Executive Officer of IMEDIA, Inc., an international multimedia content company located in Tulsa, Oklahoma.
+Mr. Zaloudek, age 54, is President and Chief Executive Officer of IMEDIA, Inc., an international multimedia content company located in Tulsa, Oklahoma.
 Mr. Zaloudek is active on economic development and public policy issues and has worked on political campaigns on both a local and national level.
 He also owns a farming and ranching business near Enid, Oklahoma.
-From 1978 to 1995, Mr. Zaloudek held various executive positions with Koch Industries of Wichita, Kansas.
-Prior to that time Mr. Zaloudek was with Exxon.
-He is a member of the Oklahoma State University Board of Governors and Board of Trustees and is chairman-elect of the OSU Foundation.
-Mr. Zaloudek serves on the board of the Tulsa Area United Way and is Chairman of the Planning Committee.
-He also served on the boards of the Philbrook Museum of Art and the Oklahoma Sinfonia and is active in several other community organizations.
+From 1978 to 1995, Mr. Zaloudek held various executive positions with Koch Industries and Exxon.
+He is a member of the Oklahoma State University Board of Governors and is Chairman of their Board of Trustees.
+In addition, he is on the Board of Directors of the Tulsa Area United Way, and has served on the boards of the Philbrook Museum of Art and the Oklahoma Sinfonia.